Advanced Education in General Dentistry

 Two Year Program Goals and Objectives

-5. *gaining teaching experience, performing original research and earning an optional Masters of Science degree if indicated.
+4. *Gaining teaching experience, performing original research and earning an optional Master of Science degree if indicated.

-* This is only the Masters tract.
-Not all Year II residents are enrolled in Masters coursework or do research.
+* This is only the Master’s tract.
+Not all Year II residents are enrolled in Master’s coursework or doing research.

 Responsibilities